The Insurance and Reinsurance Law Review: France

 i Sources of law

-The statutory framework for insurance mainly consists of the IC, the Mutual Code, the Social Security Code, and the Financial and Monetary Code.
+The statutory framework for insurance mainly consists of the IC, the Mutual Code, the Social Security Code and the Financial and Monetary Code.
 Provisions of other codes, such as the Civil Code (CC), may also apply.
 French insurance regulation is widely influenced by EU legislation.
-In addition, French case law clarifying insurers' and policyholders' duties can also be considered a source of law.
+In practice, French case law clarifying insurers' and policyholders' duties should also be considered a source of law.

 ii Making the contract

-The IC lays down specific obligations for insurers to provide information and documents both during the pre-contractual phase and during the life of the insurance contract itself.
-Pursuant to Article L112-2 of the IC, prior to the conclusion of the contract, the insurer must provide the policyholder with an information sheet that sets out the particulars regarding the premiums owed and the policy limits, the functioning over time of occurrence-based or claims-based coverage and the consequences of a succession of contracts with different bases for triggering coverage.
+The IC lays down specific obligations for insurers to provide information and documents both during the pre-contractual phase and during the life of the insurance contract.
+Pursuant to the IC, prior to the conclusion of the contract, the insurer must provide the policyholder with an information sheet indicating the premiums owed and the policy limits, the functioning over time of occurrence-based or claims-based policies and the way such policies dovetail.

-The insurer must also provide the insured with a copy of the draft contract and the attachments thereto, or a brochure on the contract precisely describing the coverage and exclusions and the insured's obligations.
+The insurer must also provide the insured with a draft contract or a brochure on the contract precisely describing the coverage and exclusions and the insured's obligations.
 The draft will not be binding on the insured or the insurer, as only the policy or the cover note will prove their agreement.
+These obligations do not apply to insurance contracts covering 'large risks', as defined in the IC.

 The Insurance Distribution Directive modified Article L112-2 of the IC imposing a new obligation on insurance distributors to provide their clients with a standardised document detailing essential information regarding the contract (e.g., coverage type and summary, main exclusions, duration).
 The requirements of this document are provided by Article A112 of the IC.

-These obligations do not apply to insurance contracts covering large risks as defined by Articles L111-6 and R112-2 of the IC.
-As regards the information to be supplied by the policyholder to the insurer, Law No. 89-1014 introduced a system based on the completion of a questionnaire drawn up by the insurer.
-The duty to disclose is not, however, confined to the questionnaire and can include any question submitted by the insurer by fax, letter, etc., provided that the insurer can prove that it clearly phrased the question.
-As a consequence, the policyholder only has a duty to answer the insurer's questions and is under no obligation to spontaneously disclose information that might be relevant to the insured risk.
-The policyholder can, however, make spontaneous statements upon taking out the policy, regardless of the absence of any legal duty forcing him or her to do so.
-In such a case, the policyholder's spontaneous statements must be truthful and accurate, as otherwise the contract could be avoided for fraudulent misrepresentation.10 The information given in relation to a risk at the time of the insurance contract's inception will also determine the scope of the policyholder's continuous duty to disclose all new relevant information to the insurer, pursuant to Article L113-2 Section 3 of the IC.
+Following a 1989 reform, the information to be supplied by the policyholder to the insurer is determined by a questionnaire drawn up by the insurer.
+Questions can also be asked by other means provided the insurer can prove they were sufficiently clear.
+As a consequence, the policyholder only has a duty to answer the insurer's questions and is under no obligation to spontaneously disclose information, in which case the policyholder's spontaneous statements must be truthful and accurate, as otherwise the contract could be avoided for fraudulent misrepresentation.12 The insured's answers will also determine the scope of its continuous duty to disclose all new relevant information to the insurer, pursuant to the IC.

-Regarding the truthfulness of the information provided by the policyholder (whether upon inception of the insurance contract or during its lifespan), the law makes a distinction between erroneous answers (or absence of disclosure) that are made in good faith or bad faith (i.e., deliberately).11
+Regarding the truthfulness of the information provided by the policyholder, the law makes a distinction between erroneous answers (or absence of disclosure) that are made in good faith or bad faith (i.e., deliberately).13

-If the misleading information was provided in good faith, the possible indemnity owed will be reduced according to a pro rata calculation based on the premium the insurer would have requested, had it been informed of the true nature of the risk.
-If, on the other hand, the misleading information was provided deliberately and had an impact on the insurer's choice to cover the risk or the price of the premium requested for said cover, then the insurance contract can be deemed to be null and void.
+If the misleading information was provided in good faith, the possible indemnity will be reduced on a pro rata basis.
+If, however, misleading information was provided deliberately and had an impact on the insurer's choice to cover the risk or the amount of the premium, then the insurance contract can be deemed to be null and void.

-None of these provisions apply to reinsurance contracts.12
+None of these provisions apply to reinsurance contracts.14

 iii Interpreting the contract